stormchaserroleplaying/stormchaserRPG/Talents/Druid/Land/index.md

 #### **Cost:** 5 Character Points
 *You know how to overcome the challenges of your chosen terrain.*

-When in your chosen terrain, you gain +1d on Nature, Stealth and Survival skill checks.
+When in your chosen terrain, you gain +1d on Nature, Perception, Stealth and Survival checks.

 You can pass through non-magical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.
 In addition, you gain +1d to your defense against plants that are magically created or manipulated to impede movement, such those created by the *entangle* spell.